 2.2.2 Phenological model of spruce budworm’s spring emergence

 The physiological processes and /or environmental factors that control the termination of the first stage of SBW’s diapause are still unknown.
 The end of this stage is assumed to occur in late winter (Bean, 1961).
 For modelling purposes, authors have generally taken March 1st as the start of the quiescent stage (Régnière et al., 2012).
-Note that taking any starting date prior to this date would not affect the predicted date of emergence since temperatures are generally well below the 2.5ºC development threshold prior to March 1st across the vast majority of SBW’s geographical range.
-The heat accumulation rate during the quiescent stage is defined as follows (Régnière et al., 2012)
+Taking an earlier starting date would not affect the predicted date of emergence since temperatures are generally well below the 2.5ºC development threshold prior to March 1st across the vast majority of SBW’s geographical range.
+The heat accumulation rate during the quiescent stage is defined as (Régnière et al., 2012)